-Civil Remedies, N.J.S.
-30:4D-7.h., N.J.S.
-30:4D-17(e)-(i); N.J.S.
-30:4D-17.1.a.:
+Civil Remedies (N.J.
+Stat.
+30:4D-7.h.; 30:4D-17(e)-(i); 30:4D-17.1.a)

-In addition to the criminal sanctions discussed in section 3 above, violations of N.J.S.
-30:4D-17(a)-(d) can also result in the following civil sanctions: (a) unintentional violations: recovery of overpayments and interest; (b) intentional violation: recovery of overpayments, interest, up to triple damages, and a penalty (which was increased from \$2,000 to \$5,500 to \$11,000) for each false claim as a result of the NJ False Claims Act.
+In addition to the criminal sanctions discussed above, violations of the MAHA can also result in the following civil sanctions: (a) unintentional violations: recovery of overpayments, interest, up to triple damages, and penalties of between \$5,500 to \$11,000 for each false claim as a result of the N.J.
+False Claims Act.
 Recovery actions are generally pursued administratively by the Division of Medical Assistance and Health Services, with the assistance of the Division of Law in the N.J.
 Attorney General's Office, and can be obtained against any individual or entity responsible for or receiving the benefit or possession of the incorrect payments.
+In addition to recovery actions, violations can result in the exclusion of an individual or entity from participation in all healthcare programs funded in whole or in part by the N.J.
+Division of Medical Assistance and Health Services.
+Recovery and exclusion can also be obtained as part of a criminal prosecution by the Medicaid Fraud Section of the N.J.
+Division of Criminal Justice.